pfrandsen/auto-commit-message-prefix/README.md

 This extension contributes the following settings:

 * `autocommitmessageprefix.pattern`: Used to override the default regular expression used for matching substring in branch name.
-* `autocommitmessageprefix.prefix`: Fixed prefix text added in front of the matched text from the branch name.
+* `autocommitmessageprefix.prefix`: Fixed prefix text (default '') added in front of the matched text from the branch name.
-* `autocommitmessageprefix.postfix`: Fixed postfix text added after the matched text from the branch name.
+* `autocommitmessageprefix.postfix`: Fixed postfix text (default '') added after the matched text from the branch name.
 * `autocommitmessageprefix.spaceafter`: If true (default) the extension will insert a space if there is no whitespace between prefix and commit message.